 Understanding Relapse Triggers

 Relapses do not just happen.
 There are some subtle and some not so subtle clues that we are heading back to use.
-So you know your relapse triggers, ask yourself:
+An easy way to see if you’re heading towards a relapse, ask yourself:

-- What prompts me to think about returning to active addiction?
+- What thoughts and attitudes prompt me to think about returning to active addiction?

 Learning relapse triggers will help us be able to spot them, and make other choices than to use.
 There are predictable triggers for all people.
 We can learn the common ones, and dig deeper and find our personal triggers.
 Learning our personal triggers is important to our long-term recovery.
 There is no cure for addiction.
 Our addiction does not go away, but with proactive choices, we can lessen our chances of a relapse.